-Even when University employees have an obligation to report to others, which means their office is described as "non-confidential" under this Policy, they will protect and respect students' privacy to the greatest extent possible and share information only on a need-toknow basis.
+Even when University employees have an obligation to report to others, which means their office is described as "non-confidential" under this Policy, they will protect and respect students' privacy to the greatest extent possible and share information only on a need-to-know basis.
+Should the student about whom the report is made decide not to participate in such an investigation, there is no obligation to do so.
 The information provided to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator and Student Conduct and Community Standards to investigate and/or seek a resolution.
 Any of the staff listed as Resources will be able to explain his or her reporting obligations in more detail.

-The University will reveal information about its investigation and adjudication of genderbased misconduct only to those who need to know the information in order to carry out their duties and responsibilities.
+The University will reveal information about its investigation and adjudication of gender-based misconduct only to those who need to know the information in order to carry out their duties and responsibilities.
 It will inform all University individuals participating in an investigation, proceeding, or hearing that they are expected to maintain the privacy of the process.
 This does not prohibit either a Complainant or Respondent from obtaining the assistance of family members, counselors, therapists, clergy, doctors, attorneys, or similar resources; nor does it prevent either party from discussing the incident itself.